jdmanthey/camponotus_relatedness/README.md

     3.

 # Notes
-    1. The cluster just updated to SLURM, so most of the submission scripts are modified.
+    1. The cluster just updated to SLURM, so most of the submission scripts are modified from previous projects using SGE.
     2. To submit a shell script: sbatch <filename>
     3. To check the jobs queue: squeue -u <username>
     4. To cancel a job: scancel <jobid>